Updated on 02/05/2022

 After all, it is natural if you think of the uncertainty and doubts that the lockdown period has left behind.

-This confirms that saving has become fundamental and will be even more so in the near future in a cross-cutting way, affecting people regardless of their age and social background.
-It is precisely in light of this that we understand what the first digital trend in the managed savings market in 2020 could be.
+This confirms that saving has become fundamental and is destined to be even more so in the near future in a transversal way, affecting people regardless of their age and social background.
+Precisely in the light of this we understand what could be the first digital trend of asset management companies in the post-pandemic.

 1. Saving by app